EdgeTX/themes/README.md

 When using EdgeTX Simulator, click on the Screenshot icon to take a screenshot:

 <img src="https://raw.githubusercontent.com/EdgeTX/themes/main/doc/HowToSimuScreenshot.png" width="250px">

-Please refer to TODO documentation for more information on the theme file format.

-## Steps to contribute

-Please note that themes are currently still in development phase in EdgeTX and the specification can change.
-Thus please be prepared that at some point in (near) future you might be asked to update your submission, as we change the specification, e.g. about the image size or YAML style required.

 If you want to contribute at current early stage in spite of the warning above, here are the steps:
 <ol>